 Pros of FaaS

-The greatest strength of FaaS is at scaling code at the highest cost-effectiveness.
+- The greatest strength of FaaS is cost-effectiveness.
 With the already designed codes, you can save significant resources on creating them from scratch.

-Also, FaaS is useful for the real-time processing of data.
-Thanks to this service, your developers don’t need to interact with page elements to update the code.
-All they need is to pick a temporarily running container in the existing pod.
+- Also, FaaS is useful for the real-time processing of data.
+Your developers don’t need to interact with page elements to update the code.
+They only need to pick a temporarily running container in the existing pod.
 These ephemeral containers provide smooth user integrations and manage workloads and troubleshooting optimally.

 Cons of FaaS